programs

 Students begin with the basics.
 Each subsequent year, our program builds on the prior year.

-Abeer Alkhawaja Rahhal, a seasoned Arabic teacher, oversees the Arabic program.
-The Arabic Program runs concurrently with our after-school Qur’an program, from September 6, 2023, to May 30, 2024.
-School year calendar
+Abeer Alkhawaja Rahhal, a seasoned Arabic teacher, oversees the Arabic program, which runs concurrently with our after-school Qur’an program from August 12, 2026 to May 12, 2027.
+Here is the calendar.
+The program is on Mondays and Wednesdays.

 Ready to enroll?
-Complete the pre-registration form to start the assessment/registration process.
+Complete the registration form to start the assessment/registration process.

 This class is for kids only.
 Please consider our advanced Qur’an or Tajweed classes for adults.